bbauska/W3Cx-2of5/README.md

 It also supports initial (sets property to default value) and inherit (from parent element).

-width/height of <td> of one cell will not only affect that cell but the whole column/row.
+width/height of &lt;td&gt; of one cell will not only affect that cell but the whole column/row.
 If two cells in one column/row have different widths/heights specified, the larger value is set.